Annual Report 2019-2020

 For the second year running, Hand in Hand was named Charity of the Year by the UK-based Association of Corporate Treasurers (ACT), a global professional treasury body with 6,500 members and students in 90 countries.
 The ACT’s Annual Gala in autumn saw Hand in Hand raise US $70,000 – enough to fund the creation of 350 microbusinesses and 450 jobs – and featured appearances from Prince Charles (on video) and Britain’s most decorated Olympian, Chris Hoy.

-In the UK, events held at the House of Lords and an historic brewery in the City of London raised approximately US $200,000.
+Events at the House of Lords and a historic brewery in the City of London raised approximately US $200,000.
 The latter event, held jointly with Sweden-based children’s charity Star for Life, featured a talk from economist John Kay and former Governor of the Bank of England Mervyn King.

 As a result of complications stemming from coronavirus, Hand in Hand’s audited accounts will not be available until January 2021.
 Please visit again later to view our accounts.

 Hand in Hand International’s Board of Trustees unites experts from the worlds of finance, venture capital, industry, law, climate change and international development – all working for a common cause.
 More than a third of our trustees are women, outpacing the UK government’s 2020 goal for FTSE 100 companies.

 For an overview of Hand in Hand’s audited accounts, please see our Report and Financial Statements on the Charity Commission website.